tmmgarcia/url-shortner/README.md

 ### Getting started

+##### Running Docker

-You might need to login on Docker before you download an image from DockerHub
+You might need to login on Docker before you download an image from DockerHub.

+First of all, configure `.env.sample` file according to your needs but there isn't any issue if you don't change it.
+Open your shell and go to the project's root folder.
+Run the following command:

 ```
 cp .env.sample .env &&